pobitrolimited/dev-test-back-end/README.md

   - Command to add your changes `git add ./candidate1/`
   - Command to commit your changes: `git commit -m 'Source code for Candidate 1'`
 - Push your branch, Command to push the code:`git push origin test_candidate1`
-- Lastly, email `pobitro@etlimited.net` to notify that you have submitter your code.
+- Lastly, email `pobitro@etlimited.net` to notify that you have submitted your code.

 If you don't know GitHub or have difficulty pushing the code in GitHub then zip the source code(without dependency packages) and email to `pobitro@etlimited.net`.